bobbytonylowe/PhD-Compound-Analysis/README.md

 # PMI.ipynb
 - This file involves the code to produce a PMI plot, which was used several times to visualise thousands of compounds.

+# Filtering_data
+- Here I have included some of the ways I filtered my data
+- This includes using SQL in python